 Skip to content

-Once you've cooked your corn on the cob, you could just bite right into it.
-But cooked corn can go into plenty of other dishes.
+Of course, once you've cooked your corn on the cob, you could just bite right into it.
+But cooked corn can also be an ideal complement to plenty of other dishes.
 Slice the kernels off the cob and add them to simple pastas or green salads, or fold them into cornbread or corn muffin batter.
-For a totally corn-focused moment, make a side dish inspired by elote: mix the corn kernels with mayo or Greek yogurt, grated parmesan cheese, lime juice, and fresh cilantro.
+For a totally corn-focused moment, make a healthy side dish inspired by elote: Mix the corn kernels with mayo or Greek yogurt, grated parmesan cheese, lime juice, and fresh cilantro.
+Whatever way you prefer to eat it, read on for the absolute best way to make corn on the cob.
+And next, check out the 38 Best Grilling Recipes on the Planet.

 Peel the husks